Distributed execution

 Determining resource requirements

-The MUSCLE Manager will automatically detect when it’s inside of a SLURM allocation, and instantiate implementations accordingly.
+The MUSCLE Manager will automatically detect when it’s inside of a SLURM allocation, and instantiate programs accordingly.
 However, that allocation still needs to be made by the user, and to do that we need to know how many resources to request.
 Since instances may share resources (cores) in some cases, this is not easy to see from the configuration.

 Fortunately, MUSCLE3 can do this for us, using the muscle3 resources